Categories

 The mind in which anger arises is also the mind that holds it, hides it, fans it, justifies it, or suppresses it.
 That’s why this first step is crucial–before we can understand, befriend, tame, and transform our anger, we have to recognize it clearly and acknowledge it frankly.
 This is no small task. —Ron Leifer

 Mindfulness is awareness of the present moment with kindness and curiosity.
 When we practice mindfulness, we practice meeting all of our experience with this attitude.
-Practicing in this way can support us in feeling a greater sense of peace, happiness, and wellbeing.
-It can contribute to the development of a greater sense of resilience in difficult times.
+A mindful approach to anger allows us to meet anger with kindness and curiosity.

 When we attend to anger with curiosity and compassion, we more completely embrace the wholeness of our human experience.
 What small step can you take today to recognize and acknowledge anger and meet it with kindness and curiosity?